Educational & Clinical Supervisors

 The programme also allocates each trainee an Academic Supervisor in Phase 1.
 These individuals have specific expertise in academic public health and provide specific supervision and support during the MPhil course in ST1.
 This individual is also available for specialist advice to enhance the academic rigour of pieces of work that the registrar may undertake.

 This document outlines the agreed Roles and responsibilities of Clinical and Educational Supervisors in the East of England.
-Some useful sample agendas to guide and support supervision meetings will shortly be available below.
+Some useful sample agendas to guide and support supervision meetings are also available below.

 Training and accreditation of Educational and Clinical Supervisors is required by HEEoE and the School of Public Health to assure the GMC that clinical educators have been selected having demonstrated understanding of the seven standards of the Academy of Medical Educators (AoME) framework.
 Further information on the accreditation and training of ESs and CSs is available on the Educational and Clinical Supervisor webpages, along with support and professional development advice for supervisors.